dgerinmem/power-profiling/README.md

 To evaluates this, we use the **single sided confidence interval** theory, with **Xi** in **(5)**, folowing normal law.
-With **single sided confidence interval**, we can computes the statistical intervals for which the esperance estimator result is the most likely to appear, given the parameter **phi**, that is the probability that the estilator result doesn't fall out of  this interval (formally, **phi** is defined as the risk of rejecting a true hypothesis).
+With **single sided confidence interval**, we can computes the statistical intervals for which the esperance estimator result is the most likely to appear, given the parameter **alpha**, that is the probability that the estilator result doesn't fall out of  this interval (formally, **phi** is defined as the risk of rejecting a true hypothesis).
 In **single sided confidence interval**, we admit that **sigma**, the STD (standard deviation) of **X** is known.
 Thus, in practice, the choice of **sigma** is taken as